iopipe/iopipe-java/README.md

    * Alternative URL for the collector, this is mostly used for debugging and experimentation with newer collectors.

+Alternatively a configuration may be specified in the root of the JAR with a standard properties format (`key=value`) which is named `iopipe.properties`.
+The configuration values are only used if they have not been specified by system properties or environment variables.
+Generally using this is not recommended because it would require a redeploy to change the settings.
+Also the token itself is sensitive and should not be placed in the configuration.

 IOpipe uses tinylog for its internal logging, to make debug output from IOpipe easier to see tinylog can be configured using the following information located
 at: